Best-ITPro/LaravelEmptyBlog/README.md

 - Register New Admin in web-browser
 - Check your e-mail and confirm registration
 - Login to APP_URL/admin
-- Oops!
-I'm sorry, but this site has only russian interface now - may be I'll create eng interface later ;)
-- Add all mail domains to which you will send links on APP_URL/admin/settings
-- Only on these domains will it be possible to send links for downloading files
-- Try to sent file to anyone from APP_URL

 - Enjoy your new Laravel Empty Blog now!
 ;)